 Why did you decide to do Copper Road?

-I designed all 13 kids in the Precocious class, but I knew the strip would be way overloaded with characters if I crammed them all in.
+I designed all 13 kids in the Precocious class, but I knew the strip would be way overloaded with characters if I constantly crammed them all into a story.
+I try to find a balance that focuses on the main group of four, with regular check-ins from the supporting class.
+(I'm fond of stories that give each classmate a comic in the spotlight.
+It's helpful for reminding new and old readers about their personalities.)
 I had joked for a long time that Kaitlyn was like the central character of a second strip, so it was easy to take that idea and run with it.
-Turning it into my vote incentive was me killing two birds with one stone.
+Turning it into a vote incentive meant I could share a second comic and use it to bring new readers to Precocious!

 When will we see a book?

-Did you know there's a typo in the book?
+Did you know there's a typo in a book?